durgaprsd04/DSP-and-DC-Lab/README.md

 * Please try to upload only codes.
 The images that are generated should not be kept with the library.
 Please remove them during 'commit'.
 * Please be responsible for your work.

+## Getting started with git.

+You can access a great article [here](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1), on how to get started with git.
+The [community](https://help.github.com/) is awesome and you wouldn't be feeling deserted when you run into any trouble.
 <hr>

 ## End Note.
-This is just an effort and any suggestions for improvement is welcome.
-Later we will be improving the repository management with 'branch' and 'blame'.
+This is just an effort to do something good and all suggestions for improvement are heartily welcomed.

+As things move further, we will be improving the repository management with features like 'branch' and 'blame'.
 To keep things simple, we will adhere to the simple git repo management in the beginning.
-Please note that whatever your knowledge base is you can join and contribute as much as you want.
+Please note that whatever your knowledge base maybe, you could join us there is still a lot you could do.
 Guidelines will be updated in accordance to the users.